dotnet/dotnet-docker/samples/snippets/nuget-credentials.md

 Passing the access token to the `docker build` command in this manner can be useful in automated scenarios when that value is stored as an environment variable on the Docker host machine or can be retrieved from an external secrets storage location and passed to the `docker build` command.

-## Best Practice: Passing secrets by file with BuildKit
+## Passing secrets by file with BuildKit

 Docker's [BuildKit](https://github.com/moby/buildkit) integration provides some enhanced functionality for passing [secret information](https://docs.docker.com/develop/develop-images/build_enhancements/#new-docker-build-secret-information) when running `docker build`.
 This avoids the use of `ARG` values which could potentially be exposed in the resulting image unless you're disciplined in defining your multi-stage build.
 But it also requires that the secret data be stored in a file on the Docker host machine during the `docker build`.
 If your `nuget.config` file contains credentials and is already stored on the Docker host machine, then this may be a good option for you. *Be careful when storing credentials on disk.
 Make sure that the machine and file are properly secured.*